The Federal Reserve is the central bank of the United States and is charged by Congress to maintain a stable economy and financial system.

 Will my savings interest rate go up?

-Some online lenders, however, have been competing to offer higher yield savings accounts with rates hovering around .6%.
-Top-yielding certificate of deposit rates are above 1% — even better than a high-yield savings account.
+Some online lenders, however, have been competing to offer higher yield savings accounts with rates hovering around 1%.
+Top-yielding certificate of deposit rates are at around 1.5% — even better than a high-yield savings account.

 Consumers who find themselves worried about an economic downturn should still take steps now to shore up their finances, regardless of rates.
 That includes paying down debt, refinancing at lower rates and boosting emergency savings.